 A: DivaGirl alone was founded by Laura Furtado.
-In 2015, Laura started developing different lifestyle avenues in DivaGirl with the intention of having all different types of women run a different pillar.
-It began with Divagirlpreneur and a beauty pillar.
+In 2015, Laura started developing different lifestyle avenues within DivaGirl, with the intention of having all different types of women run a different pillar.
+It began with DivaGirl-Preneur and a beauty pillar.

 Q. What does women’s empowerment mean to you?

-Over the past 5 years Caryn has seen many changes take place in the fashion industry, especially along the lines of inclusivity.
-At the moment she doesn’t think there is anything left.
+Over the past five years, I have seen many changes take place in the fashion industry, especially along the lines of inclusivity.
+At the moment, I don’t think there is anything left.
 It’s important to focus on what we are already doing.
-It’s so much more inclusive than it was in

 By: Vanessa Marion